About Gold Cross Caregiver Solutions

 Scope and Intent

-The Family Caregiver Café is an educational resource.
-It does not replace medical, legal, or financial advice, nor does it act as a case management or advocacy service.
-Its role is to support understanding, preparation, and informed decision-making so families can engage more effectively with appropriate professionals when needed.
+Their role is to support understanding, preparation, and informed decision-making—so families can engage more effectively with the appropriate professionals when needed.

 Questions families often ask